Side Hustles for Stay-at-Home Moms: What Podbase Data Shows

 Con

-- Requires marketing and promotion to generate consistent sales
+- Requires consistent marketing effort in the early months to generate sales momentum

 9. Etsy Seller

-Selling on Etsy offers creative stay-at-home moms an opportunity to earn income by making and selling handmade items.
+Selling on Etsy offers creative stay-at-home moms an opportunity to earn income by selling handmade items.
 You'll list products, manage orders, and ship directly to customers.
-This side hustle for stay at home moms works for handmade jewelry makers or craft supply sellers.
+One practical note: Etsy sellers who combine handmade listings with a POD integration (via Podbase) remove the inventory and shipping burden from their highest-demand products while keeping their handmade items as the premium tier.

 Pros